-In this release, COM Automation has provided the following demo:

-Microsoft Word Java Demo - Exchanges data from Oracle to Word
+In this release, COM Automation has provided the Microsoft Word Java Demo, which exchanges data between Oracle Database instance and Word.

 Microsoft Word Java Demo

 The following sections describe how to install the Microsoft Word Java demo and the APIs that it exposes.
 This demo is provided as an example of the types of solutions that can be built with Oracle and Microsoft Word.